-Discover how HITRUST CSF aligns different compliance requirements and what the certification process entails
+Discover how HITRUST certification aligns different compliance requirements and what the certification process entails

-Protected health information is a valuable asset that is often hunted by malicious actors who then profit from its resale and reuse.
-Widespread data breach events prompt healthcare entities and their third-party business partners to improve their information security programs continuously.
-To assure the effectiveness of their security programs and implemented controls, many healthcare organizations choose to or are required to obtain a HITRUST certification.
+Protected health information (PHI) is a valuable asset.
+Widespread data breach events prompt healthcare entities and their third-parties to improve their information security programs.
+To assure the effectiveness of their security programs and implemented controls, many healthcare organizations obtain a HITRUST certification.

 HITRUST requirements cover 19 security domains, which involve specific control categories necessary to achieve the HITRUST certification.
 These categories outline the desired results and list policies, procedures, and implementation guidance necessary to meet the objective.
 The CSF also provides predefined organizational, regulatory, and system risk factors that establish the inherent risk: